Central venous catheter - subcutaneous; Port-a-Cath; InfusaPort; PasPort; Subclavian port; Medi - port; Central venous line - port

 Or you may be receiving:

-You can go home after your port is in place.
+You can go home after your port is placed.

 To get medicine or nutrition through your port, a trained nurse or doctor will stick a special needle through your skin and the rubber top and into the portal.
 A numbing cream can be used on your skin to decrease the pain of the needle stick.